GreaterGoodCorp/StegLibrary/README.md

 StegLibrary is a Python 3 library that implements and extending on the practice of Steganography, making it more accessible to average users.

+## Disclaimer

+I created this project during my free time (as a secondary school student).
+The code is really imperfect, but it is a great way for me to try out different development technique.
+Hence, if you are a serious developer looking for a steganography library, please **do not use** this one, since there are a lot of production-ready projects out there.
+However, if you are a hobbyist like me, please feel free to clone/install this project, explore and even contribute!
+Again, if you are using project seriously, please stop reading, otherwise please go ahead and read this entire file.

 ## Installation

 Before installation, please make sure `python3` (version >= 3.6) is installed on your machine.